 A hand is sprinkling salt into an open stockpot filled with cauliflower in a steamer.

-Replace the lid, and steam the cauliflower until the florets are easily pierced with a paring knife, about 10 to 15 minutes.
+Replace the lid, and steam the cauliflower until the florets are fork-tender, about 10 to 15 minutes.

 A hand is using a paring knife to pierce a pice of steamed cauliflower in an open stockpot to see if it is ready.